 Follow us on twitter @SolGold_plc

-SolGold is a leading exploration company focussed on the discovery and definition of world-class copper and gold deposits.
-In 2018 SolGold’s management team was recognised by the “Mines and Money” Forum as an example of excellence in the industry, and continues to strive to deliver objectives efficiently and in the interests of shareholders.
+SolGold is a leading resources company focussed on the discovery, definition and development of world-class copper and gold deposits.
+In 2018, SolGold’s management team was recognised by the “Mines and Money” Forum as an example of excellence in the industry and continues to strive to deliver objectives efficiently and in the interests of shareholders.
 SolGold is the largest and most active concession holder in Ecuador and is aggressively exploring the length and breadth of this highly prospective and gold-rich section of the Andean Copper Belt.

-SolGold employs a staff of over 560 and at least 98% are Ecuadorean.
-This is expected to grow as the operations at Alpala, and in Ecuador generally, expand.
+SolGold employs a staff of over 700 employees of whom 98% are Ecuadorean.
+This is expected to grow as the operations expand at Alpala, and in Ecuador generally.
 SolGold focusses its operations to be safe, reliable and environmentally responsible and maintains close relationships with its local communities.
-SolGold has engaged an increasingly skilled refined and experienced team of geoscientists using state of the art geophysical and geochemical modelling applied to an extensive data base to enable the delivery of ore grade intersections from nearly every drill hole at Alpala.
-SolGold has 86 geologists, of which 11% are female, on the ground in Ecuador looking for copper and gold.
+SolGold has engaged an increasingly skilled, refined and experienced team of geoscientists using state of the art geophysical and geochemical modelling applied to an extensive database to enable the delivery of ore grade intersections from nearly every drill hole at Alpala.
+SolGold has over 80 geologists on the ground in Ecuador exploring for economic copper and gold deposits.